NZD/USD Trading Positions

 - Asia-Pacific Economic Cooperation (APEC), forum for 21 Pacific Rim member economies that promotes free trade throughout the Asia-Pacific region.

-- The US Government and its President Donald Trump.
+- The US Government and its President Joe Biden.

 - Fed, the Federal Reserve of the United States whose president is Jerome Powell.